Kristin Skogen Lund

 Kristin Skogen Lund (born 11 August 1966) is a Norwegian business leader.
-She became CEO of Schibsted ASA in December 2018.
+She was CEO of Schibsted ASA in from 2018 to 2024.
 She was the Director General of the Confederation of Norwegian Enterprise (NHO) from 2012 to 2018.

 Background and education

 Kristin Skogen Lund grew up in Oslo.
 She attended University of Oregon in Eugene, where she obtained the BA with honours in International Studies and Business Administration.
 She obtained her MBA from INSEAD in Fontainebleau, France.